mia-platform/documentation/docs/fast_data/monitoring/dashboards/unmapped_fields.md

 sidebar_label: Unmapped Fields
 ---

 This dashboard will help you to monitor unmapped fields.
-With unmapped field we mean a field which is in a Kafka message, but it is not mapped on a projection.
+With unmapped field we mean a field which is in a Kafka message, but it is not included in the projection definition or it can not be casted to the desired field type.

 :::info
 This feature is available since Realtime Updater v4.4.0